wensby/aveslog/api-service/README.md

 By default, all requests to https://api.aveslog.com will use the v0 routes.
 For explicit use, just prefix all routes with 'v0/'.

+### Pagination

+Requests that return multiple items will be paginated to 30 items by default.
+To specify a custom page size, use the parameter `page_size`, which will allow page sizes for up to 100 items.

 ### Rate Limiting

 The returned HTTP headers of any API request show your current rate limit